HengZ121/HMN-for-Requirement-Classification/README.md

 or run this project on GPU:

-    *python train.py --id [a customized name/id goes here] --id cuda True*
+    *python train.py --id [a customized name/id goes here] --cuda True*

-***A folder is needed to store the model's computational data, name it by ckpt OR something else you like by adding one more parameters in command:
+***A folder is needed to store the model's computational data, name it by ckpt OR something else you like by adding one more parameter in command:

     *python train.py --id [a customized training id goes here] --ckpt [a customized folder name goes here]*